 There are many who can remember the days of drinking straight from the garden hose and right out of the tap before bottled water was popular and when water filtration systems had yet to become mainstream in businesses and households.
-With the options available now, it’s common to wonder, can you drink sink water?
+With the options available now, it’s common to wonder, can you drink sink water? is tap water safe to drink?
 The answer is yes and no.

 Some are older than others, which allow certain chemicals to leach from the pipes and enter the water stream.
+This can pose a health risk with contaminated water in the water source.
 Other systems are located near agricultural or industrial runoff areas, which can pollute the groundwater.
 In short, there may be varying levels of pollutants and chemicals in the water that comes from your sink, depending on where you live and how old your city’s system is.

 Common Contaminants Found in Sink Water

 Another question you may have is, can you drink sink water and not feel any effects?
 It depends on what your water contains and how your body reacts.
 The EPA breaks down each water contaminant into two groups, chemical and microbial.

 Chemical contaminants measured in water systems include arsenic, copper, and lead, to name a few.
 Microbial contaminants factor in bacteria and viruses that are often present, too.
 Here are a few of the top types of contaminants that may be found in your sink water and the adverse health effects they may cause.
 It can also help to get a water quality report to help understand your drinking water quality.

 Side Effects of Arsenic Exposure